Wednesday, December 11, 2024

 RCE are also created about sudden and violent deaths for the same reason.
 As well they are created for divorces, and any significant change about a birth as well.
 Often not much more is learned about the death, and newspapers often provide a greater amount of detail.

 I have often wondered whether the mines ever compensated men who died at work, and whether this occurred for single accidents in contrast to ‘mass casualties’.
 Did someone pay for their funeral, and a headstone?
 Was Robert a pauper, sharing a common grave?
-After nearly 150 years how could we know.
+After nearly 150 years how could we know?
 See my separate post about later recognition of deaths in mining, and sometimes name Robert and his relatives who also died in the mines.

 Finding where he is buried in Newbattle Churchyard has given me some comfort.
 He was married in the church from which he was buried.
 That was in 1847, 40 years earlier.
-His wife and many of his children lived within a mile of two, and I expect would have been there.
+His wife and many of his children lived within a mile or two, and I expect would have been there.

 Helen outside the front of the now-closed Newbattle Church of Scotland.
 The wooden door was very old and very thick.